-How do Emtricitabine/Tenofovir tablets help to reduce my chances of catching HIV?
+How Emtricitabine/Tenofovir tablets work to reduce your chances of catching HIV

 Emtricitabine/Tenofovir tablets are a kind of PrEP that uses the active ingredients emtricitabine and tenofovir disoproxil which are antiretroviral drugs.
 These ingredients work together to prevent HIV by blocking an enzyme that the HIV virus needs to reproduce.
 This helps to keep it from spreading and offers you protection if you’re exposed to HIV through sex, injections, or other methods of transmission.

 You should always take these tablets as you have been instructed to do so by your doctor.
 However, the most common doses you will be given are as follows:

 - Treating HIV in adults: Take one tablet every day, with food whenever possible

 - Treating HIV in adolescents aged 12 – 18 who weigh more than 35kg (5.5 stone): Take one tablet every day, with food whenever possible

 - Reducing the risk of HIV in adults: Take one tablet every day, with food whenever possible